Ethel Lina White: Death

 Ethel Lina White died of ovarian cancer in London in 1944 aged 68.
 Her estate was valued at £5,737.
 Her will read: "I give and bequeath unto [sister] Annis Dora White all that I possess on condition she pays a qualified surgeon to plunge a knife into my heart after death" thought to reflect her lifelong fear of being buried alive, a theme which featured in her novel The First Time He Died, published in 1935.

 Adaptations

 The first film adaptation of White's work was of The Wheel Spins, renamed The Lady Vanishes.
 The novel was optioned to be filmed soon after publication in 1936, but shelved until Alfred Hitchcock took it up.
-Whilst The Lady Vanishes is primarily seen as one of the highlights in Alfred Hitchcock's career, he almost did not make the film, doing so only to fulfil a studio contract.
+Whilst The Lady Vanishes is primarily seen as one of the highlights in Alfred Hitchcock's career, he almost did not make the film, doing so only to fulfil a studio contract with Gainsborough Pictures.
+In 1979 Elliott Gould did a film version.

 The success of The Lady Vanishes brought interest in making more films from her books.
 In 1945, her novel Midnight House became The Unseen, directed by Lewis Allen.
 Shortly after came an adaptation of Some Must Watch, one of White's earlier novels.
 Again the name of the novel was changed and became The Spiral Staircase.
 It gained a Best Supporting Actress Oscar Nomination for Ethel Barrymore.
-In 1979 Elliott Gould did a film version.